 Thunderwave is a good spell for crowd control and can be used in various ways to manage the battlefield.

-For example, when your enemies get too close for comfort, you can unleash a wave of thunderous force, like the sorceress, to push them back and buy some time.
+For example, when your enemies get too close for comfort, you can unleash a wave of thunderous force to push them back and buy some time.

 Thunderwave is a popular spell, but it is often misunderstood.
 There are some common misconceptions about how it actually works.